BeanLabASU/metabimpute/README.md

 **missMax:** the maximum proportion of missingness **missMin:** the minimum proportion of missingness **missInc:** the proportion of missingness to increment by **missRatios:** the different ratios of missingness by mechanism (should add up to 1) to impose at a given missingness proportion.
-Eg if we wanted to mix missingness between all three mechanisms the list would include c(0.33,0.33, 0.34).
+Every triplet corresponds to a single missingness case. c(MCAR1, MAR1, MNAR1, MCAR2, MAR2, MNAR2, MCAR3...).
+Eg if we wanted to mix missingness between all three mechanisms as well as run a mix of 50% of MCAR and 50% of MNAR the list would include c(0.33,0.33, 0.34, 0.5, 0, 0.5).
+Note that the order of missingness proportions is MCAR, MAR, MNAR.
 **methodsEval:** the list of error evaluations to perform

 ```{r, eval=FALSE}